Hiking Boots: How to Choose in 2026

 High-cut and low-cut hiking boots

-By Terrain
+By terrain

-• Alpine hiking boots: Boots in this category are designed for alpine hiking and technically demanding terrain, including glaciers and snow-ice climbing.
-They’re made from durable materials and feature a heel groove for attaching semi-automatic crampons.
-For alpine hiking, I recommend the La Sportiva TX5 GTX.
+• High-altitude mountaineering boots: These are made for alpine hiking and technically demanding terrain, including glaciers and snow-and-ice climbing.
+Built from durable materials, they have a heel groove for attaching semi-automatic crampons.
+For high-altitude hiking I recommend the La Sportiva TX5 GTX.

-Hiking boots by terrain type
+Hiking boots by terrain

-Hiking boots by terrain type
+Hiking boots by terrain

 Leather hiking boots